adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 ![Received second ClientHello](images/05-03-received-second-clienthello.png)

-We received second ClientHello from the client, with nearly same content but with a Cookie.
+We received second ClientHello from the client, with nearl same content but with a Cookie.

-Now, we:
+We:
 * Know we are in Flight 2, we check if the incoming ClientHello's Cookie value and we sent via HelloVerifyRequest (stored in our context object).
 If it is empty, we should return to Flight 0 state and wait for a new ClientHello message.
 If not empty, we should compare two values.
 * Find a cipher suite ID which mutually supported by each peer, via calling "negotiateOnCipherSuiteIDs" function in [backend/src/dtls/handshakemanager.go](../backend/src/dtls/handshakemanager.go), then set it to context.CipherSuite.
 In our example, negotiated on TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 (0xc02b) cipher suite.
 * Loop through ClientHello message's extensions.
 We process the known and supported ones, and ignore unknown ones.
 Tracking the order at console output below: